 The minimum profile picture size is 110 x 110 pixels, but you also need to allow for the fact that Instagram will crop the corners into a circular shape.

 #7 – Link To A Lead Capture Page

 Of all the fitness Instagram bio ideas we’ve mentioned, this may be the most important.
-After all, what’s the point in social media marketing if it’s not driving leads for your business?
+After all, what’s the point in social media marketing on Insta if it’s not driving leads for your business?
 So, make sure that you link directly to a lead capture page.

 You might also like… Instagram Tips For Personal Trainers – 5 Ways To Get More Followers